 What is Vue.js?

 Vue is a progressive framework for building reactive apps.
-It’s based on what many consider the next generation of JavaScript based frameworks: ES6 and Native Promises.
+It’s based on what many consider the next generation of JavaScript-based frameworks: ES6 and Native Promises.

-Moreover, Vue is built on top of the popular template language, JSX.
-It is used to build single-page apps, static websites, and even server-side apps.
+Moreover, Vue is built on the popular template language, JSX.
+It is used to build single-page apps, static websites, and server-side apps.
 Vue also has a large ecosystem with a wide variety of add-ons to help you build apps for every type of project.
 Further, it provides two default methods for rendering your components: JSX syntax or a more traditional approach of using markup component wrapping.

-Pros and Cons of Vue
+Pros and Cons of Vue.js

 Let’s explore these.

-Pros
+Pros of Vue.js

 Lightweight

 One of the best features of Vue-based apps is their high performance and small size.
 Most of Vue’s APIs are tree-shakable, and the framework is specifically designed to perform without additional add-ons.
-Its built-in directives like v-once and v-memo enable the creation of high-performing applications.
+Its built-in directives, like v-once and v-memo, enable the creation of high-performing applications.

 Simple Learning Curve